vineetalexander0480-eng/Learning-pthon-/README.md

 # Learning-pthon-
-this repository show is journey of learning python. today i have learn introduction to python
+this repository show is journey of learning python. today i have learn
+#introduction to python

-introduction to jupyter notebook
+#introduction to jupyter notebook

+#getting started with jupyter